📛 Title

 Category Answer

-🧬 Founder Fit: Ideal for legal tech innovators
+🧬 Founder Fit Ideal for legal and tech experts

 ⏱ Why Now?